OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 The size of your Octopus Deploy instance will be dependent on concurrent tasks (deployments, runbook runs, etc.) and users.
 A team of 10 people doing five deployments a day will not need the same resources as a division of 500 users doing 600 deployments a day.

-This document will refer to tasks, a task can be:
+This document will refer to tasks; a task can be:
 - Deployments
 - Runbook run
 - Retention Policies